kuba-orlik/Earmouse/README.md

 Earmouse
 ========

 Android app that helps you improve your musical ear.

-Visit the Google Play page at http://goo.gl/wScxGK
+Visit the Google Play page at http://goo.gl/wScxGK Also available on F-Droid at https://f-droid.org/repository/browse/?fdid=pk.contender.earmouse

 ====================================================